Cinema of Ghana: Cinema in independent Ghana

-Ghana Film Industry: Contemporary Ghana cinema
+1960s

-The cinema industry in Ghana, also known as Ghana Film Industry formerly Ghallywood started in the early part of the 1980s.
-Before Ghana Film Industry, the government of Ghana, who inherited the film industry from the colonial government, was the only producer of films in the country.
-The first president of Ghana, Dr. Kwame Nkrumah, in 1964 established the Ghana Film Industry Corporation (GFIC) at Kanda, in Accra, which would become the country's capital in 1877.
-GFIC now houses TV3, a television station that was initially Malaysian-owned but was acquired by the Ghanaian company Media General Ghana Limited in 2011.
-Dr. Kwame Nkrumah, the President of the first Republic of Ghana, sent a lot of Ghanaians abroad to learn filmmaking purposely for the running of the GFIC.
+The first president of Ghana, Dr. Kwame Nkrumah established the Ghana Film Industry Corporation (GFIC) in 1964 at Kanda, in Accra.
+Nkrumah sent Ghanaians abroad to learn filmmaking purposely for the running of the GFIC.
 Ghana had professionally trained filmmakers who were employed by the government to produce films for the socioeconomic development of the country.
-Legends such as Rev. Chris Hesse, Mr. Ernest Abbeyquaye, Mr. Kwaw Ansah and many others were all trained by the government, under the leadership of President Nkrumah.
+Chris Tsui Hesse, Ernest Abbeyquaye, Kwaw Ansah and many others were all trained by the government, under the leadership of President Nkrumah.
 GFIC was established to use indigenous Ghanaian made films to reverse the negative impact of the films made by the colonial government and to restore the pride of being a Ghanaian and an African in the citizens.
 The Ghana Film Industry Corporation was making films to serve the purpose of building self-reliance in the African people.
 More than 150 feature and documentary films were produced by the GFIC by the late 1960s.
-After the overthrow of Nkrumah in 1966, the film industry in Ghana had a nose down.
+After the overthrow of Nkrumah in 1966, the film industry in Ghana fell off to a great degree.